Parthian language: Classification

-Written Parthian
+Orthography

 The Parthian language was rendered using the Pahlavi writing system, which had two essential characteristics.
-Firstly, its script derived from Aramaic, the script (and language) of the Achaemenid chancellery (Imperial Aramaic).
-Secondly, it had a high incidence of Aramaic words, which are rendered as ideograms or logograms; they were written Aramaic words but pronounced as Parthian ones (See Arsacid Pahlavi for details).
+First, its script derived from Aramaic, the script (and language) of the Achaemenid chancellery (Imperial Aramaic).
+Second, it had a high incidence of Aramaic words, which are rendered as ideograms or logograms; they were written as Aramaic words but pronounced as Parthian ones (See Arsacid Pahlavi for details).

 The Parthian language was the language of the old Satrapy of Parthia and was used in the Arsacids courts.
 The main sources for Parthian are the few remaining inscriptions from Nisa and Hecatompylos, Manichaean texts, Sasanian multilingual inscriptions and remains of Parthian literature in the succeeding Middle Persian.
 The later Manichaean texts, composed shortly after the demise of the Parthian power, play an important role for reconstructing the Parthian language.
 Those Manichaean manuscripts contain no ideograms.

 Attestations

 Attestations of the Parthian language include: